simshadows/sims-dotfiles/system-setup-scripts-and-guides/arch-linux/README.md

 Then, attempt to install again.

-### Intel driver

-`pacman -Sy xf86-video-intel lib32-intel-dri lib32-mesa lib32-libgl`

-### Closed-source Nvidia driver (better for gaming)
+### Proprietary Nvidia driver

-`pacman -Sy nvidia lib32-nvidia-libgl`
+`pacman -Sy nvidia lib32-nvidia-libgl nvidia-utils nvidia-settings`

-### Virtualbox

-`pacman -Sy virtualbox-guest-utils xf86-video-vmware`<br>
-xf86-video-vmware assumes you're using the VMSVGA virtual graphics controller.

-Additionally, we should enable the VirtualBox guest service:<br>
-`systemctl enable vboxservice.service`

 ### Vesa driver (allows you to use any card, but very minimal)